SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/SRM/The_Services_module/SRM_Services_definitions.md

 - **Visio**: Allows you to select the Visio file that will be used for services generated for this service definition.
 Either select one of the available files in the drop-down list, or click *New upload* to add a new file.

   > [!NOTE]
-  > If a default Visio file has been specified for a service definition, assigning a different Visio file to a specific generated service is only possible from DataMiner 9.5.7 onwards.
-Customizing the Visio file for a specific generated service is only possible after a different Visio file has been assigned to the service.
+  > Customizing the Visio file for a specific generated service is only possible after a different Visio file has been assigned to the service.

 ## Configuration tab